 Agriculture is the most extensive land use in the Municipal District.
-According to the Canada Land Inventory Classification System for Agricultural Capability, roughly 38% of the land area of the Municipality is considered to have a moderate to good capability to produce field crops.
-The Municipality contains a variety of agricultural operations, however, the eastern sector , in the vicinity of Provost, is generally used for field crops and is often used in conjunction with livestock operations.
+According to the Agricultural Region of Alberta Soil Inventory Database (AGRASID), roughly 38% of the land area of the Municipality is considered to have a moderate to good capability to produce field crops.
+The Municipality contains a variety of agricultural operations, however, the eastern sector, in the vicinity of Provost, is generally used for field crop production.
+The western sector of the municipality has a lower capability to produce field crops and is often used in conjunction with livestock operations.

-Within the municipality, livestock operations range in size from hobby farms to large-scale ranching operations.
+Within the Municipality, livestock operations range in size from hobby farms to large-scale ranching operations.
 While these operations differ in the type and quantity of manure produced, they all must manage that manure in a safe method that does not threaten public health or environmental sustainability.

 It is the intention of Council to provide objectives and policies which define and conserve the agricultural land base while recognizing those land uses and situations where exceptions from this general intention are appropriate.
-Further, it is the intention of Council to provide objectives and polices which guide the accumulation, storage, and of animal manures in a sustainable manner.
+Further, it is the intention of Council to provide objectives and policies which guide the accumulation, storage, and of animal manure in a sustainable manner.

-1. To encourage agriculture to remain a viable and important use of land within the Municipal District.

-2. To minimize the loss of productive agricultural land to non-agricultural uses.

-3. To provide opportunities for the growth and prosperity of the agricultural community.

-4. To protect agricultural operations by minimizing the impacts of such operations with adjacent uses.

-5. To conserve and protect water resources.

-6. To encourage management of animal manures in an environmentally sustainable manner.
+- 1. To encourage agriculture to remain a viable and important use of land within the Municipal District. - 2.
+To minimize the loss of productive agricultural land to non-agricultural uses. - 3.
+To provide opportunities for the growth and prosperity of the agricultural community. - 4.
+To protect agricultural operations by minimizing the impacts of such operations with adjacent uses. - 5.
+To conserve and protect water resources. - 6.
+To encourage management of animal manure in an environmentally sustainable manner.

-- 6.1 In order to conserve the agricultural land base the Municipal District shall direct, where practical, subdivision and development to non-productive agricultural land. - 6.2 The Municipal District shall define productive agricultural land as land which is presently used for agricultural operations as well as land which has a reasonable capability to support an agricultural use.
-Subject to a field inspection and based on the above statement, the Municipal District shall consider productive agricultural land to include: - land with an agricultural assessment rating of 40% or greater of the most productive land; and/or - land with a Canada Land Inventory Rating for Agricultural Capability of Class 4 or better which is used for pasture purposes. - 6.3 The Municipal District will attempt to maintain the quarter section as the minimum parcel size for extensive agricultural operations. - 6.4 When reviewing applications for the subdivision or development of land or applications to reclassify land under the Land Use Bylaw, the proponent shall demonstrate to the satisfaction of the approving authority that productive agricultural land is not unnecessarily lost to non-agricultural uses. - 6.5 Notwithstanding policies 6.1, 6.2 and 6.4, the Municipal District may allow for the subdivision of one parcel from an undivided quarter section for non-agricultural uses provided the use does not, in the opinion of the approving authority, cause conflict with adjacent agricultural operations.
+- 6.1 In order to conserve the agricultural land base, the Municipal District shall direct, where practical, subdivision and development to non-productive agricultural land. - 6.2 The Municipal District shall define productive agricultural land as land which is presently used for agricultural operations as well as land which has a reasonable capability to support agricultural use.
+Subject to a field inspection and based on the above statement, the Municipal District shall consider productive agricultural land to include: - land with an agricultural assessment rating of 40% or greater of the most productive land; and/or - land with an Agricultural Region of Alberta Soil Inventory Database (AGRASID) 4 or higher, which is used for pasture purposes. - 6.3 The Municipal District will attempt to maintain the quarter section as the minimum parcel size for extensive agricultural operations. - 6.4 When reviewing applications for the subdivision or development of land or applications to reclassify land under the Land Use Bylaw, the proponent shall demonstrate to the satisfaction of the approving authority that productive agricultural land is not unnecessarily lost to non-agricultural uses. - 6.5 Notwithstanding policies 6.1, 6.2, and 6.4, the Municipal District may allow for the subdivision of one parcel from an undivided quarter section for non-agricultural uses provided the use does not, in the opinion of the approving authority, cause conflict with adjacent agricultural operations.